Bendigo and Adelaide Bank

 Bendigo and Adelaide Bank (trading as Bendigo Bank), is an Australian financial institution, operating primarily in retail banking.
 The company was formed by the merger of Bendigo Bank and Adelaide Bank in November 2007.

 Prior to the merger, Bendigo Bank operated nearly 900 outlets across Australia, including over 160 company-owned branches, 220 community-owned Community Bank branches, 100 agencies, and 400 Elders outlets.
 The bank's branches were mainly located in Victoria and Queensland.
-Post-merger, the combined bank operates more than 400 branches, including 25 that were part of Adelaide Bank.
+Post-merger, the combined bank operates more than 400 branches.

-The bank's national headquarters are in Bendigo, Victoria with a major office in Adelaide, South Australia and regional offices in Docklands, Melbourne and Ipswich, Queensland.
+The bank's national headquarters are in Bendigo, Victoria with a major office in Adelaide, South Australia and corporate offices in Melbourne, Victoria, as well as Sydney, New South Wales and Ipswich, Queensland.

 History and development

 The company started in 1858 as a fixed-term (terminating) building society to improve conditions in the Bendigo goldfields during the Victorian gold rush.